All employers want engaged team members. Here are six conversations that we have to boost employee engagement.

 Most organizations conduct a performance assessment of some kind, and they’re often dry at the best of times and dreaded most of the time.
 How can you make them more engaging and fruitful, and use them to ignite your team members?
 The first time we’ve ever conducted a formal performance assessment process was this year!
 Here are some of our tips and takeaways:

-- It’s important to be equitable for all team members and celebrate them equally, regardless of where they work (onsite or at home).
-In our remote-first environment, we’ve had to be very thoughtful about being equitable, especially when in-person meetings aren’t possible.
+It’s important to be equitable for all team members and celebrate them equally, regardless of where they work (onsite or at home).
+In our remote-by-choice environment, we’ve had to be very thoughtful about being equitable, especially when in-person meetings aren’t possible.

 Often, there’s a tendency to downplay these two conversations, but we find them useful for gaining clarity and key insights into your company culture and practices.
 They also help boost engagement and retention.